 As a state with more than 15,000 freshwater lakes, Wisconsin knows water.
 Our access to ample freshwater has put us at the forefront of commercial activity in agriculture, power generation and more while sparking the innovation that improves lives across the globe.
 When it comes to moving, metering, treating and using water in a sustainable manner, Wisconsin leads the way.

 Today we’re home to a broad range of water-focused academic programs, including the University of Wisconsin-Milwaukee School of Freshwater Sciences, the nation’s only graduate-level institution dedicated solely to freshwater.
-Milwaukee is also home to the Global Water Center, home to The Water Council and more than 40 water-centric businesses, the BREW 2.0 Post-Accelerator and the Oasis Coworking Community — a soft landing spot for water entrepreneurs arriving in or visiting Wisconsin.
+Wisconsin is also home to The Water Council, the nation’s premier water technology cluster, and many water-related businesses.

 Thirty major public and private educational institutions throughout Wisconsin offer more than 50 different water-focused degree programs.
 Where better to begin or continue a career aimed at addressing the world’s water challenges?